ikmb/checkphase/README.md

   Reference variants:       8799
   Query variants:           8799
-  Common variants:          8799
+  Shared variants:          8799
   Checked variants:         8799

-  Excluded commons:         0
+  Excluded shared:          0
     Not biallelic in ref:   0
     Not biallelic in query: 0
     Alleles do not match:   0